herwinvw/Real-or-Not-NLP-with-Disaster-Tweets/README.md

  * [Model](avg_wordvec.ipynb)

 ## Using metadata information
 Feature engineer some tweet metadata and see if useful predictions can be made with it.
+The model performs better than the random baseline (public score: 0.64).
 * [Geocoding locations](geocode_locations.ipynb)
 * [Generation metadata features](feature_engineering_metafeatures.ipynb)
 * [Training a model on metadata only](metadata_model.ipynb)

+## Combining metadata features and features based on tweet content